Custom component - CustomComponent

 • component HTML template,

-• mappings of component input parameters,
+• mappings of the component's input parameters,

 • list of used services,